| Been a while since you

 The following processes are affected by the new terminology/design change

-1. Bad Debt Write Off - ManageMore will now select
+and should be reviewed carefully:1.
+Bad Debt Write Off - ManageMore will now select

 outstanding invoices regardless of whether the customer still has